Aqaba: Roads

 Aqaba is connected by an 8000 km modern highway system to surrounding countries.
 The city is connected to the rest of Jordan by the Desert Highway and the King's Highway that provides access to the resorts and settlements on the Dead Sea.
 Aqaba is connected to Eilat in Israel by taxi and bus services passing through the Wadi Araba crossing.
 And to Haql in Saudi Arabia by the Durra Border Crossing.
 There are many bus services between Aqaba and Amman and the other major cities in Jordan, JETT and Trust International are the most common lines.
 These tourist buses are spacious and installed with air conditioning and bathrooms.

 Port

 The Port of Aqaba is the only port in Jordan.
 Regular ferry routes to Taba are available on a daily basis and are operated by several companies such as Sindbad for Marine Transportation and Arab Bridge Maritime.
 The routes serve mainly the Egyptian coastal cities on the gulf like Taba and Sharm Al Sheikh.
 In 2006, the port was ranked as being the "Best Container Terminal" in the Middle East by Lloyd's List.
-The port was chosen due to it being a transit cargo for other neighboring countries, its location between four countries and three continents, being an exclusive gateway for the local market and for the improvements it has recently witnessed.
+The port was chosen for its recent improvements and its ability to handle local traffic as well as international traffic to four neighboring countries.